basecamp/bcx-api/sections/projects.md

 This will return `200 OK` if the update was a success.
 If the user does not have access to update the project, you'll see `403 Forbidden`.

-Trash project
+Delete project
 -------------

-* `DELETE /projects/1.json` will trash the project specified and return `200 OK` if that was successful.
-If the user does not have access to trash the project, you'll see `403 Forbidden`.
+* `DELETE /projects/1.json` will delete the project specified and return `200 OK` if that was successful.
+If the user does not have access to delete the project, you'll see `403 Forbidden`.